Lucian-Alexe/mindbodycacao.com/_posts/2025-11-20-what-is-emdr-and-why-it-helps-trauma.markdown

 categories: jekyll update
 ---

-When someone first asks me about EMDR, I often start with a simple image: imagine a drawer in your mind where a painful memory is still stuck, half-closed, spilling out into your everyday life.
+<div class="intro-blog">When someone first asks me about EMDR, I often start with a simple image: imagine a drawer in your mind where a painful memory is still stuck, half-closed, spilling out into your everyday life.
 EMDR helps the mind finally tuck that memory away so it no longer overwhelms you.
-In my 15+ years of working with clients across the United States and Mexico, I’ve seen EMDR gently but profoundly shift how people experience their past.
+In my 15+ years of working with clients across the United States and Mexico, I’ve seen EMDR gently but profoundly shift how people experience their past.</div>

 ## What EMDR Actually Is

 EMDR stands for *Eye Movement Desensitization and Reprocessing*.
 It’s an evidence-based therapy that helps the brain reprocess distressing memories so they stop feeling so raw or threatening.

 Instead of talking through every detail of a painful experience, EMDR uses bilateral stimulation—usually guided eye movements, gentle tapping, or alternating sounds—while you focus on a memory or emotion.
 This activates the brain’s natural ability to move toward healing, clarity, and emotional balance.